cheqd/cheqd-node/docs/how-to-run-local-testnet-in-docker.md

 You can tests connection to a node using browser: `http://localhost:<rpc_port>`.
 Example for the fitst node: `http://localhost:26657`.

+Keys of all accounts are located in `localnet/client`.
 When connecting using CLI, point path to home directory: `--home localnet/client`.
 This directory contains keys from genesis acounts.

 Demo commands: